-Unless you suffer from allergies, you might not think you have sinus issues.
-This is a common misconception that I see all the time in my practice, however, any time you get stuffed up, have a runny nose or post nasal drip, constant sniffling, sneezing, itchiness, runny eyes and red eyes, chances are there is an imbalance that is affecting your sinuses.
+Unless you suffer from chronic allergies, you might not think you have sinus issues.
+This is a common misconception that I see all the time in my practice.
+However, any time you get stuffed up, have a runny nose, post nasal drip, sniffling, sneezing, itchiness, runny eyes and red eyes, chances are there is an internal imbalance that is affecting your sinuses.

 In Western medicine some sinus pathologies are called sinusitis (inflammation of sinus cavities), infectious rhinitis (mainly viral), and allergic rhinitis (hay fever), but they can all be treated similarly with Traditional Chinese Medicine.

 The sinuses are hollow cavities in the skull that all connect or drain to the nose.
 There are four cavities on each side: Maxillary (the largest, found in the cheekbones), Frontal (forehead, close to eyebrows), Ethmoid (at the bridge of the nose), and Sphenoid (in bones behind the nasal cavity).
 All of these cavities are lined with a soft, pink tissue called mucosa and they are normally empty except for a thin layer of mucus.
 When one suffers from sinusitis or rhinitis, it is an inflammation of the mucosa and increased production of mucus caused by an environmental irritant or virus.